photographer Eitan Simanor

 The Karakoram Highway, which crosses the Pakistani-Chinese border at the Khunjerab Pass (4,714m), was started in 1959 and was completed and opened to the public in 1979.

-The 806 kms of the Pakistani section of the highway cuts through the junction between three great mountain ranges: the Hindu Kush, the Himalayas, and the Karakoram.
+The 806 kms of the Pakistani section cuts through the junction between three great mountain ranges: the Hindu Kush, the Himalayas, and the Karakoram.
 Some of the highest mountains and glaciers in Karakoram can be seen from the road, as well as Nanga Parbat, one of the famous peaks in the Himalayas.

 the Kingdom of Bhutan, known as "Druk Yul," or "Land of the Thunder Dragon", is a Buddhist nation in the Eastern Himalayas, next to Tibet.
 The country is landlocked between China and India.

-Conservation of the natural environment and establishment of good governance is considered paramount values in Bhutan, as part of the Gross National Happiness, a unique concept found on four elements – Sustainable development, preservation & promotion of cultural values, conservation of the natural environment and establishment of good governance.
+Conservation of the natural environment and establishment of good governance is considered paramount values in Bhutan, as part of the Gross National Happiness, a unique concept based on four elements – Sustainable development, preservation & promotion of cultural values, conservation of the natural environment and establishment of good governance.

-Ethiopia is no doubt among the prime destinations in Eastern Africa.
+Ethiopia is among the prime destinations in Eastern Africa.
 It offers a rich mix of cultures, a wealth of first class sites... and superb nature and landscapes, not to mention the human scene!

 Its current Prime Minister Abiy Ahmed received the Nobel Peace prize on the first year of his mandate, like Barak Obama.
 He was awarded the prize for his efforts to end the 20 years old conflict with Eritrea.
 Yet this eventually led to a civil war inside Ethiopia which is taking a heavy toll on civilians...